N1ghtF1re/Counting-the-binomial-coefficients/README.md

 About program
 --------------------
-The program calculates binomial coefficients for the Nth power
+The program calculates binomial coefficients for the Nth power.
+For comparison, the program has two implementation algorithms: recursive and non-recursive

 Algorithm scheme:
 --------------------